 The gizmo also doubles as an activity tracker and includes Garmin’s Elevate wrist heart rate technology and smart notifcations to connect with your active and healthy lifestyle.
 Now you can take steps to shoot better golf, while at the same time keeping an eye on your overall fitness and well-being.

-For the golfer that wants everything the S60 may be an attractive option.
-This sleek looking wearable is essentially as a scaled-down version of Garmin’s Fenix 5 super-watch.
-It comes with most things you will find on its lower spec cousins plus more.
+For the golfer that wants everything the S62 may be an attractive option.
+This sleek looking wearable comes with most things you will find on its lower spec cousins plus more.

-Quite rightly, many consider this to be the best golf GPS watch you can buy today.
+A new version often S60, this is one of the best golf GPS watches you can buy today.
 You’ll find course view mapping right on your wrist and access to information such as true yardages (taking into account how uphill or downhill your approach is) to the whole course (not just the greens), hazards and doglegs.
-All this can be viewed on the sunlight-readable 1.2 inch color touchscreen display.
+All this can be viewed on the sunlight-readable 1.3 inch color touchscreen display.

-The S60 also features AutoShot game tracking technology and like other Garmin models its compatible with Garmin Connect for a plethora of social features including leaderboards and post-round analysis.
+The S60 also features a Virtual Caddie that lets you know which club to use and where to aim.
+There’s AutoShot game tracking technology and like other Garmin models its compatible with Garmin Connect for a plethora of social features including leaderboards and post-round analysis.
 You can get smartphone notifications on it, too, right down to weather forecasts for anyone worried about a potential rainout.

-You can keep the S60 on your wrist when you’re off the course as the device also doubles up as a 24/7 activity tracker.
+You can keep the S62 on your wrist when you’re off the course as the device also doubles up as a 24/7 activity tracker.
 It will keep tabs on your steps, calories, distance and sleep, and spit out alerts to get you moving.
-The only thing it seems to be missing is a heart rate sensor.
+There’s info on heart rate and even a pulseOx sensor.